zigasancin/wordpress-optimization-toolbox/plugins/wp-optimize/readme.txt

 [See changelog for all versions](https://plugins.svn.wordpress.org/wp-optimize/trunk/changelog.txt).

 == Upgrade Notice ==
-* 4.1.1: A fix for page builders with Delay JS option - a recommended update for all
+* 4.2.1: Cache - Fixed compatibility issues with other plugins - a recommended update for all